-This memorandum and the attached documents are a response to the letter of appeal to the Board of Supervisors (the "Board") regarding the Planning Department's (the "Department") issuance of a Final Subsequent Environmental Impact Report ("Final SEIR") under the California Environmental Quality Act ("CEQA Determination") for the Balboa Reservoir Project (the "proposed project").
-The Final SEIR (provided via email to the Board on April 29, 2020) was certified by the Planning Commission (the "Commission") on May 28, 2020.
+This memorandum and the attached documents are a response to the letter of appeal to the Board of Supervisors (the "Board") regarding the Planning Department's (the "department") issuance of a final subsequent environmental impact report ("final SEIR") under the California Environmental Quality Act ("CEQA Determination") for the Balboa Reservoir Project (the "proposed project" or the "project").
+The final SEIR (provided via email to the Board on April 29, 2020) was certified by the Planning Commission (the "Commission") on May 28, 2020.

-The appeal to the Board was filed on June 18, 2020 by Stuart M. Flashman on behalf of Appellants Madeline Mueller, Alvin Ya, and Wynd Kaufmyn (the "Appellant").
-The five-page appeal letter from Mt.
-Flashman incorporates by reference the following evidence in support of the appeal: Undated set graphics titled "High Level Program Review" showing the construction phasing of City College (Exhibit A), City College of San Francisco Transportation Demand Management (TDM) and Parking Plan prepared by Fehr & Peers, dated March 15, 2019 (Exhibit B), and Planning Commission Resolutions M-20730 and M-20731.
-The appeal letter and supporting exhibits and attachments are part of Board of Supervisors File No. XXXXXX and can be accessed here: [link TBD].
+The appeal to the Board was filed on June 18, 2020 by Stuart M. Flashman on behalf of appellants Madeline Mueller, Alvin Ja, and Wynd Kaufmyn ("the appellant").
+The five-page appeal letter from Mr. Flashman incorporates by reference the following evidence in support of the appeal: Undated set of graphics entitled "High Level Program Review" showing the five-year construction phasing plan for City College (Exhibit A), City College of San Francisco Transportation Demand Management (TDM) and Parking Plan prepared by Fehr & Peers, dated March 15, 2019 (Exhibit B), and Planning Commission Motions M-20730 and M-20731.
+The appeal letter and supporting exhibits and attachments are part of Board of Supervisors File No. 200805 and can be accessed here: https://sfgov.legistar.com/Legislation.aspx.

-The decision before the Board is whether to uphold the certification of the Final SEIR by the Commission and deny the appeal, or overturn the Commission's decision to certify the Final SEIR and return the project to the Planning Department for additional environmental review.
+The decision before the Board is whether to uphold the certification of the final SEIR by the Commission and deny the appeal, or overturn the Commission's decision to certify the final SEIR and return the project to the Planning Department for additional environmental review.